taichi-dev/taichi/docs/compilation.rst

 The life of a Taichi kernel
 ===============================================

 Sometimes it is helpful to understand the life cycle of a Taichi kernel.
-In short, compilation will only happen on the first invocation of a instance of a kernel.
+In short, compilation will only happen on the first invocation of an instance of a kernel.

 Life cycle of a Taichi kernel looks like this: